 Example 1: a functional requirement can indicate that a function must be provided to manage employee data.
-That requirement is divided in smaller units of work, such as “add an employee”, “change employee”, “delete employee” or “see employee”.
+That requirement is divided into smaller units of work, such as “add an employee”, “change employee”, “delete employee” or “see employee”.

-Example 2: the individual requirements may indicate it is necessary to add different types of data about employees (such as the address, the salary et related data), but the smallest significant activity unit for the user is “add an employee”.
+Example 2: the individual requirements may indicate it is necessary to add different types of data about employees (such as the address, the salary and related data), but the smallest significant activity unit for the user is “add an employee”.